No let-up in Israeli airstrikes on Gaza as Christmas dawns

 The Associated Press said efforts were continuing in Egypt, which borders Gaza to the south, to get the sides to agree to another humanitarian pause in the fighting.

 Separately, the AP cited a senior Egyptian official and a European diplomat as saying Egypt has proposed an ambitious plan to end the war.
-The official said the plan calls for a cease-fire, a phased hostage release and the creation of a Palestinian government of experts to administer the Gaza Strip and occupied West Bank.
+The official said the plan, with Qatar's input, calls for a cease-fire, a phased hostage release and the creation of a Palestinian government of experts to administer the Gaza Strip and occupied West Bank.
 The proposal doesn't meet Israel's goal of eliminating Hamas and apparently doesn't comply with Israel's stated intent to keep military control over Gaza after the war.

+And the Reuters news agency quotes two security sources in Egypt as saying Hamas and the Islamic Jihad have already rejected our proposal.

 The war erupted when Hamas militants broke through Gaza's militarized border and attacked southern Israeli communities on October 7, killing about 1,140 people, mostly civilians, and seizing 250 hostages, according to AFP tallies based on Israeli figures.